ABOUT

 PFS will have an internationally recognised VVB as a validator and third party certifier.
 PFS currently retains SGS for validation and verification services.

-PFS’ settlement agent, document repository and platform operator will be MUFG Pension and Market Services.
-MUFG is Japan’s the largest commercial bank.
+PFS’ settlement agent, document repository and platform operator will be MUFG Pension and Market Services NZ Ltd. MUFG is Japan’s the largest commercial bank.

-PFS has granted Tāmata Hauhā Limited the ability to introduce Māori Forests for certification.
+PFS currently has granted Tāmata Hauhā Limited the ability to introduce Māori Iwi owned Forests for certification.